-- K. If the Authority denies a Request for Pre-Approval, the taxpayer may appeal the decision within 30 days by submitting a timely written request for a hearing or a notice of appeal with the Chief Operating Officer (COO) of the Authority (or delegate) pursuant to A.R.S. § 41-1092 et seq.
-If the appeal is successful, the number of credits awarded to the taxpayer shall be left to the discretion of the COO (or delegate).
-The total could reflect the amount enumerated in the Application, the amount left in the current Calendar Year Cap, or some lesser amount.
-The denial of a Request for Pre-Approval prohibits the taxpayer from receiving tax credits under the Program (or the specific number of credits sought) unless the appeal is successful. - L. Any Request for Pre-Approval (as well as any other document submitted to the Authority in connection with the Program) must contain a certification by an officer of the taxpayer under penalty of perjury that the information contained therein is true and correct according to the best belief and knowledge of the officer after a reasonable investigation of the facts. - M. If a Request for Pre-Approval or other document contains information that is determined to be materially false, the taxpayer is ineligible for credits and, if applicable, is subject to recovery of the amount of tax credits allowed in a preceding tax year based on the false information, plus penalties and interest.
+Request for Pre-Approval prohibits the taxpayer from receiving tax credits under the Program (or the specific number of credits sought) unless the appeal is successful.

+- N. Any Request for Pre-Approval (as well as any other document submitted to Commerce in connection with the Program) must contain a certification by an officer of the taxpayer under penalty of perjury that the information contained therein is true and correct according to the best belief and knowledge of the officer after a reasonable investigation of the facts. - O. If a Request for Pre-Approval or other document contains information that is determined to be materially false, the taxpayer is ineligible for credits and, if applicable, is subject to recovery of the amount of tax credits allowed in a preceding tax year based on the false information, plus penalties and interest.